Eximchain/terraform-aws-quorum-cluster/README.md

 $ cp example.tfvars terraform.tfvars
 ```

-Open `terraform.tfvars` in an editor and fix the variables set to `FIXME`, taking spacial care to set owner to your current username.
+Open `terraform.tfvars` in an editor and fix the variables set to `FIXME`, taking special care to set owner to your current username.
 Use the cert tool to generate TLS certificates:

 ```sh
 $ terraform apply